notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 ## And now, a code!
 My favourite favourite FAVOURITE thing about AI is that if you do a simple thing, you can get a very satisfying demo.
-There are tons of Reinforcement Learning algorithsm out there: some are very complicated and take a lot of math.
+There are tons of Reinforcement Learning algorithms out there: some are very complicated and take a lot of math.
 But some are very simple, and that's the one I [implemented](https://glitch.com/edit/#!/q-learning) for you.

 It's called **Q-Learning**, because it learns the `Q` function (if you forgot: